What really lies behind Trump’s fury with Zelensky – and what it means for Ukraine

 Translated – Trump says he goes way back with Putin to the days when the Kremlin was accused of getting their man, him, into the White House in 2016.

-Back then, Trump was impeached by congress over his alleged threat to withhold $400 million in US military aid to Ukraine unless Zelensky helped with the Biden campaign and other anti-Democrat operations.
+Back then, Trump was impeached by congress over his alleged threat to withhold $400m in US military aid to Ukraine unless Zelensky helped with the Biden campaign and other anti-Democrat operations.
 Trump was cleared by the senate but the damage had been done.

 So with Zelensky, it is personal.
 But Trump’s campaigning against Ukraine has a longer history.

-In 2018, before Zelensky was elected, Trump told G7 leaders that he supported Russian illegal invasion of Crimea because everyone there “speaks Russian”.
-He went on to campaign for Russian re-admission to the G7/G8 after it was subsequently expelled.
+In 2018, before Zelensky was elected, Trump told G7 leaders that he supported Russia’s illegal invasion of Crimea because everyone there “speaks Russian”.
+He went on to campaign for Russian readmission to the G7/G8 after it was subsequently expelled.

 Who knows, the US president shrugged, maybe Ukraine “will be Russian one day”.
 He has endorsed Putin’s desire to renew warm diplomatic relations and is openly talking about restarting business with the heavily sanctioned dictatorship in Moscow.